nzmichaelwu/news_sentiment_analysis/NLP_Tasks.md

 df_news_sentiment['sentiment'] = df_news_sentiment['compound'].apply(get_sentiment)
 ````

 In terms of the second NLP task where we extract keywords that contribute to the sentiments for each news headline, we used the TfidfVectorizer object from the sklearn.feature_extraction.text package and applied its fit_transform function on the “news_cleaned” column from df_news dataframe.
 This generated vectors containing TF-IDF scores for each word for each news headline in the news corpus.
 We then performed the following steps to extract the keywords for each news headlines.
-Again, no hyperparameters were used when performing this NLP task. <br>
+Again, no hyperparameters were used when performing this NLP task.

-•	Loop through each news headline in the news corpus <br>
+- Loop through each news headline in the news corpus
-•	For all words in the corpus, store the score for each word in a dictionary <br>
+- For all words in the corpus, store the score for each word in a dictionary
-•	Remove words that have 0 score (i.e. not important), sort the dictionary, and then add each dictionary of keywords into a list called keywords_list <br>
+- Remove words that have 0 score (i.e. not important), sort the dictionary, and then add each dictionary of keywords into a list called keywords_list
-•	Loop through the keywords_list and convert the key-value pair of each dictionary in the list into a long string, and then append the string to another list called keyword <br>
+- Loop through the keywords_list and convert the key-value pair of each dictionary in the list into a long string, and then append the string to another list called keyword
-•	Lastly, convert the keyword list into a pandas dataframe, so that the dataframe will only have one column called keyword that contains the keyword and the corresponding score for each index in the news corpus, i.e. for each news headline <br>
+- Lastly, convert the keyword list into a pandas dataframe, so that the dataframe will only have one column called keyword that contains the keyword and the corresponding score for each index in the news corpus, i.e. for each news headline

 ````python
 # NLP task 2 - information extraction (keyword extraction)